OlgaPikulska/Web-Studio/README.md

 # Web-Studio - company website
 Website created with HTML5, CSS3 / SASS, JavaScript.
+It was made according to the mobile first principle and is completely responsive.

 https://olgapikulska.github.io/Web-Studio/